-From June 27 until November 14, 2025, Star Voyager will operate 45 round-trip sailings from Hong Kong.
-The sailings encompass a selection of 2-, 3- and 5-night voyages, catering to diverse travel preferences.
-Short-sea breaks are available via Friday-to-Sunday “Sea‑cation” cruises as well as 2-night jaunts to Kaohsiung.
+From June 27th until November 14th, 2025, Star Voyager will operate 45 roundtrips from Hong Kong.
+The itineraries (2-, 3- and 5-night) include short breaks (Friday-to-Sunday “Sea‑cation” cruises-to-nowhere) as well as 2-night jaunts to Kaohsiung.
 Meanwhile, 3-night cruises include Kaohsiung with a stop at Penghu, and 5-night itineraries travel to ports in Taiwan (Keelung, Kaohsiung, Penghu) and the Okinawa islands (Naha, Ishigaki, Miyakojima).
 A series of Southeast Asia voyages ventures farther afield to destinations such as Vietnam’s coast and Sanya and the Philippine islands of Boracay and Coron.

 Star Voyager entered its Hong Kong season following a US $50 million refurbishment, said Michael Goh, President of StarDream Cruises, who noted the ship’s refreshed amenities and expanded itinerary options.
 He added that the extension reflects strong regional demand.
 The Harbour City terminal’s convenience and proximity to retail, transport nodes, and city attractions contribute to the homeport strategy’s appeal.